Faster Linear-Space Data Structures for Path Frequency Queries: Problem Presentation

 \subsection{Applications of the path maximum g-value color problem}

-To motivate why this abstract definition is interesting in its own right, we introduce the \textbf{Range Maximum Sum Color} problem.
-Given a color array $A$ and a cost array $V$, we wish to find the color in a range $A[i \dots j]$ that maximizes the sum of its associated costs.
+To motivate why this abstract definition is interesting in its own right, we introduce the \textbf{Range Maximum Weight Color} problem, which falls under the broader umbrella of \textbf{weighted range queries}.
+Given a color array $A$ and a weight array $W$ (representing node weights), we wish to find the color in a range $A[i \dots j]$ that maximizes the sum of its associated weights.
 Formally:

-This is a specific instance of the maximum $g$-value color problem, as the summation function satisfies all properties of $g$ (specifically, the sum of costs for color $c$ in range $[i, j]$ is identical to the sum in the contracted range $[i', j']$).
+This is a specific instance of the maximum $g$-value color problem, as the weight summation function satisfies all properties of $g$ (specifically, the sum of weights for color $c$ in range $[i, j]$ is identical to the sum in the contracted range $[i', j']$).

-This problem, again, naturally generalizes to trees; thus, we obtain the \textbf{Path Maximum Sum Color} problem.
+This problem naturally generalizes to trees, introducing the \textbf{Path Maximum Weight Color} problem as a fundamental operation for \textbf{weighted path queries}.
 By using the \textbf{virtual tree} data structure, and Lemma~\ref{lemma:constant_time_lca_query} presented in Section~\ref{section:prerequisites}, we can easily verify that:

 where $lca$ is the lowest common colored ancestor of $u_c$ and $v_c$ (which requires $\mathcal{T}$ to be rooted), $u_c,v_c$ are both $c$-colored nodes, and $r_c$ is the root of the virtual tree of color $c$.
 We can verify that $g(u_c,v_c,c)$ can be computed in $O(1)$ time using relation~\ref{relation:g_path_colored_sum} if we store for each $u_c$ the values $g(u_c,r_c,c)$ in a table of size $O(n)$.